mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 1. Start with the decision
 2. Define the metric
 3. Check the event taxonomy
-4. Ask the AI for analysis
+4. Ask AI for analysis
 5. Inspect the query or method
 6. Validate surprising findings
 7. Translate the insight into a recommendation